-Human Anatomy and Physiology I and II is an introductory course sequence designed for students with an interest in physical education and health-related professions but is open to all students.
+Human Anatomy and Physiology II is part two of a two-semester course exploring the human body as an integrated complex of systems.
+It explores the study of structure and function of each organ system with an emphasis on interrelationships.
+This introductory course sequence is designed for students with an interest in physical education and health-related professions but is open to all students.
 The aim is to teach the fundamental structure and function of the human body, examine the normal operation of organ systems and the effect of disease on normal system operation.
-Basic cell architecture and function and biochemistry are taught within the framework of the human body.
+Basic cell architecture and function are taught within the framework of the human body.
 Course fee of \$25 is required.
-Co-requisite: BIOL159X [Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective [2 credits] [4 contact hour(s)]
+Prerequisite: High school biology or its equivalent or permission of the instructor.
+Co-requisite: BIOL159X and BIOL159Y [Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective [2 credits] [4 contact hour(s)]